nic-dgl103/Exercise-7---flexbox/README.md

 5. Call-to-action
 6. Footer

 The content blocks have been designed as high fidelity wireframes and each content block includes two possible layouts.
-You need to chose one layout for each of block.
+You need to chose one layout for each block.
 To easily view your options, click on the link below then Wireframes > Tree icon:

 https://xd.adobe.com/view/ebaa92ad-77bf-4f93-bd87-54125a2f9b6b-bef9/